skze/bibliotheca/PM-quality-intro.md

 The [Agile Manifesto](https://www.agilealliance.org/agile101/the-agile-manifesto/) provide a new approach to manage SW projects, focusing on people, communication and working SW rather than traditional process-heavy approaches.
 Within this framework, teams are typically self-organized and work in small increments called sprints.
-This way it is possible to accomodate any cange or
+This way it is possible to accomodate any change of requirements and improves the speed of both development and testing.

 Main Values:
 * *Individuals and interations over processes and tools*